Welcome! Rather than telling you all about me in a couple of paragraphs, here are some fast facts:

 I’m serving as chaplain of the West Dover Fire Department.
 I also roll a lot of fire hoses, wash fire trucks, work the ladder truck, clear landing zones, and direct traffic on calls.
 I’ve also been active in my community in other ways including serving with Habitat for Humanity, and providing immediate leadership and assistance in the aftermath of Hurricane Irene.
 Our community was heavily flooded and is still rebuilding.

-I’m a regular blogger for the Huffington Post’s Religion section.
-I occasionally write religion columns for local papers as well.
-I’m also currently working on a book about living a life of faith in difficult and fear-filled times which is specifically aimed at progressive people of faith and spiritual seekers.
+I’m a regular blogger for the Huffington Post’s Religion section, and the UCC’s Stillspeaking Daily Devotional.
+Additionally my columns are often picked up by Christian Century blogs and Believe Out Loud.
+I also occasionally write religion columns for local papers as well.
+I’m currently working on a book about living a life of faith in difficult and fear-filled times which is specifically aimed at progressive people of faith and spiritual seekers.
 (I am represented at Folio Literary Management by Claudia Cross.)

 How I came to the church: